Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 * Skip common cinematics.
 * Uncommon cinematics are played once per game play.

-The mod can be set to permantely skip seen cinematics, but I don't recommend it.
+The mod can be set to permanently skip seen cinematics, but I don't recommend it.
 Occasional cinematics are cool.

 Crew return, shuttle return, and rocket reuse cinematics are not skipped by default because they are major milestones.